import pandas as pd

 A single regression/classification tree actually could serve as a decent baseline model, especially given the interpretability, and modern methods try to make them more stable.↩︎

 Some also prefer catboost.
-The authors have not actually been able to practically implement catboost in a setting where it was more predictive or as efficient/speedy as xgboost or lightgbm, but some have had notable success with it.↩︎
+Your humble authors have not actually been able to practically implement catboost in a setting where it was more predictive or as efficient/speedy as xgboost or lightgbm to get to the same performance level, but some have had notable success with it.↩︎

-It’s not clear why most model functions still have no default for this sort of thing in 2024.↩︎
+It’s not clear why most model functions still have no default for this sort of thing in 2024.
+Is it that hard to drop or impute them with an informative message?↩︎

 Most consider the scientific origin with McCulloch and Pitts (1943).↩︎